 If you cannot afford bail, the court will usually schedule an arraignment the following day.
 Redwood city courts have a reasonable Own Recognizance release program, allowing release with minimal (weekly) check ins with pre trial services.
 You can reach Pre Trial Services at (650) 363-4181

-The San Mateo District Attorney’s office will usually make filing decisions by the initial court date set by the jail upon release.
+The San Mateo District Attorney’s office will usually make filing decisions by the initial court date set by the jail.
 Still, this is usually a last minute decision and there are instances in which the District Attorney will not review the case prior to first appearance.
 In fact, there are only 3 Deputy District Attorneys tasked with reviewing all misdemeanor Domestic Violence cases in the entire county.
 If you believe your case warrants additional investigation that will impact the District Attorney’s filing decision, please consult with an attorney as time if of the essence.

 Generally speaking, counsel is provided a report on the date of arraignment.
 If you want to obtain a copy of the report prior to the arraignment, you will have to contact the arresting agency: